What is cyber insurance and do you really need it?

 Who needs cyber insurance?

-- Store, use or send business-critical information and personal data such as names, addresses, banking details and passport numbers
+- Stores, uses or sends business-critical information and personal data such as names, addresses, banking details and passport numbers

 - Has its own website